GioeleBuriani/past_projects/README.md

 A collection of all my past projects

 ## Animations
-Some animations from recent pojects
+Some animations from recent projects